Browse by Medical Category

 What would childhood be without games?
 Board games and other collaborative activities are ready-made lesson plans!
 Inherent within so many well-loved board games are the social and stress management skills Aspire’s participants need to be successful across settings.
 What happens if you lose?
 How can perspective help you win a game?
 Will executive functioning strategies help me with my game strategy?
 Aspire Group Leaders select board games, or use group favorites, to create natural opportunities for skill-building, providing thoughtful and targeted in-the-moment feedback so everyone can participate and have fun!

 What better way to assess teamwork and executive functioning success than eating the product!
 Aspire’s Cooking Groups support participants to learn and apply executive functioning skills (time management, breaking down a larger task, following sequential directions, etc.) while also navigating a group dynamic in the kitchen.
-Staff coach participants to see themselves as part of a team and to take ownership of being a productive member during group work.
+Our staff coach participants to see themselves as part of a team and to take ownership of being a productive member during group work.

 Funny?
 Unexpected?
 Both?
 Improvisational games (improv) and activities are a great way for participants to experiment with the ‘hidden curriculum’ while also growing their self-awareness and awareness of others.
 Funny improv, really funny improv, requires individuals to be in tune with each other and with the group as a whole.
 Aspire Group Leaders will select and design improv activities that will target social skills and stress management.
 Group Leaders will be there to provide explicit feedback on successes and to talk through challenges or barriers to creating effective improv.
-Groups will also have opportunities to work on other creative arts projects, such as script-writing and character development.

 Adventure Summer Camp